hoffstadt/DearPyGui/docs/source/documentation/drawing-api.rst

 **New in 1.1**.
 For more complex drawing, you can utilize a **draw_node** item.
 A draw node is used to associate a transformation matrix with a group of draw items.
-You can use **apply_transform** to apply a transformation matrix to anode.
+You can use **apply_transform** to apply a transformation matrix to a node.
 This matrix will be used to multiply each child draw item's points.
 If a child is another draw node, the matricies will concatenate.

 **Code**